Learning-based legged locomotion; state of the art and future perspectives: Learning Frameworks

 Robotic tasks in the real world are inherently partially observable, leading to challenges in achieving high-performance locomotion.
 For instance, accurately measuring or estimating factors like payload weight or friction coefficient is nearly impossible, but crucial for the policy to be robust or adaptive.

 To address these challenges, existing approaches often involve constructing a belief state from a history of available measurements.
 In DRL, this is typically accomplished by stacking a sequence of previous observations~\cite{haarnoja2018soft, hwangbo2019learning} or using models with memory such as RNN or TCN.
-However, training a complex neural network policy with such a large input space from scratch using RL can be time-consuming and challenging.
+However, training a complex neural network policy with such a large input space using RL from scratch can be time-consuming and challenging.

-\cite{chen2020learning} proposes a strategy called \emph{learning by cheating}, which was renamed to privileged learning in the context of quadrupedal locomotion \cite{lee2020learning}.
+\cite{chen2020learning} propose a strategy called \emph{learning by cheating}, which was renamed to \emph{privileged learning} in the context of quadrupedal locomotion \cite{lee2020learning}.
 This approach leverages fully observable MDP in simulation to train a \emph{teacher} policy, which is then distilled into a \emph{student} policy based on sequence models like RNN or TCN.
-Specifically, the teacher has access to privileged information, such as noiseless, rich simulated state of the agent (e.g., friction coefficient). \cite{chen2020learning} collected human demonstrations in simulation, while \cite{lee2020learning} trained a teacher policy for quadrupedal locomotion using noiseless robot states and terrain information as privileged information.
-At test-time, the student policy has no access to such information but instead processes a history of measurements available from the robot.
+Specifically, the teacher has access to privileged information, such as the noiseless, rich simulated states of the environment (e.g., friction coefficient).
+In this context, \cite{chen2020learning} collected human demonstrations in simulation, while \cite{lee2020learning} trained a teacher policy for quadrupedal locomotion using noiseless robot states and terrain information as privileged information.
+At test time, the student policy has no access to such information, instead, it processes a history of measurements available from the robot.

 \cite{lee2020learning} first demonstrated the effectiveness of this approach for quadrupedal locomotion, enabling rough terrain traversal that outperformed conventional optimization-based approaches.
-By imitating the fully-observing teacher policy, the student policy constructs an internal representation of the world that conveys locomotion-related information.
+By imitating the privileged teacher policy, the student policy constructs an internal representation of the world that conveys locomotion-related information.
 This idea of combining RL and imitation learning has been adopted by subsequent works to enhance robustness or utilize more complex input modalities such as raw images or voxel maps~\cite{miki2022learning,haarnoja2024learning,agarwal2023legged,miki2024learning,lee2024AOW}.